 Phosphorus and nitrogen are important nutrients limiting the growth of algae in Alberta lakes.
-While nitrogen usually limits agricultural plants, phosphorus is usually in shortest supply in lakes.
+While nitrogen usually limits terrestrial plants and plants and algae of tropical lakes, phosphorus is usually in shortest supply in temperate lakes.
 Even a slight increase of phosphorus in a lake can, given the right conditions, promote algal blooms causing the water to turn green in the summer and impair recreational uses.
 When pollution originating from livestock manure and human sewage enters lakes not only are the concentrations of phosphorus and nitrogen increased but nitrogen can become a limiting nutrient which is thought to cause blooms of toxic algae belonging to the cyanobacteria.
 Not all cyanobacteria are toxic, however, the blooms can form decomposing mats that smell and impair dissolved oxygen concentrations in the lake.